-As you may recall from previous posts I’ve been a home roaster for many years now.
+As you may recall, I’ve been a home roaster for many years now.
 While my family and I seriously enjoy a good cup of coffee, the real reason I took up this hobby in the first place was not to achieve quality.
 It was to save money.
-Excellent quality, gourmet-level coffee is not inexpensive.
+Excellent quality, gourmet-level, freshly roasted coffee is not inexpensive.

 The day I spent $19.95 for 12 ounces of Costa Rican, La Minita Tarrazu roasted coffee beans—with absolutely no indication on the packaging for when this coffee was roasted—was the day I said this is crazy.
 There has to be a better way.

 It started with 10 pounds of raw green coffee beans purchased from an online coffee dealer and an old hot air popcorn popper.
 The learning curve was fairly steep, but I caught on quickly.